fortiks/LuaGameWithAlex/README.md

 # LuaProject

 This project is inspired by the childhood game Motherload, but with a 3D twist.
-The goal of the game is to dig through the earth, collecting resources while avoiding various dangers. then beating the boss
+The goal of the game is to dig through the earth, collecting valuable resources while avoiding various dangers and obstacles.
+As you progress, you can upgrade your player by purchasing better damage, armor, and other enhancements to improve your chances of survival.
+But don't forget to "tank" and prepare for the final battle, as you’ll eventually need to defeat the boss to complete your mission/win the game.

 ## Menu Screen
 ![Alt Text](https://github.com/fortiks/LuaGameWithAlex/blob/master/luaScreen.png)